Beviso23/my-resources/README.md

 # my-resources

-Here is a list of my resources from CM515
+This is a list of my resources from CM515

 ## Links